Being an avid gardener, my wife loves to water her flowers using the rain we collect in our patio’s rain barrel.

 How To Prevent Rain Water From Going Bad

 You have a few options to prevent your rain barrel water from going bad.
-Each have their pro’s and cons, but one in particular is preferred.
+Each has its pros and cons, but one, in particular, is preferred.
 First, let’s cover the preferred approach.

 Regularly Cycling Water